Monthlies/Loader/README.md

 - Start Injection (it first maps the driver)
 - Finish Injection once in-game

-Then make sure to sell you pasted p2c / spoofer!
+Then make sure to sell your pasted p2c / spoofer!